 - Plan for foreseeable obstacles and how you will deal with them

-One of the keys to successful negotiation is to build effective relationships based on a mutual understanding and respect.
-Negotiation is about people and communication and NLP brings those two vital components together across a number of skill areas:
+One of the keys to successful negotiation is to build effective relationships based on mutual understanding and respect.
+Negotiations are all about people and communication and NLP brings those two vital components together across a number of skill areas:

 - Understanding non-verbal communication and how it can improve, or split, relationships quickly and often unintentionally.

 - Objective perspectives on relationships in order to “rehearse” interaction, objections and scenarios

 Thus a well-prepared and confident Negotiator walks into the process ready to handle most, if not all, situations.
 The interpersonal aspects of negotiation are all covered in any good NLP training and certainly in ALL of the NLP programs offered by the Ralph Watson Partnership.